Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/flexcan/interrupt_transfer/readme.txt

 Data is sent continuously between the node A and the node B.

 ~~~~~~~~~~~~~~~~~~~~~
+Consider special errata 005829 feature, the 1st valid MB should be used as reserved one.
+The TX MB number will change from 8 to 9, while RX MB number will change from 9 to 10
 This message displays on the node A terminal: